-There are a few factors paramount to having a compliant smoke control solution, SE Controls have made a short checklist below of a few key points that may help you to decide if your smoke control solution is compliant:
+There are a few factors paramount to having a compliant smoke control solution, SE Controls have made a short checklist below of a few key points that may help you to decide if your smoke control solution

 Is my building compliant and are my tenants safe?

 - Have the products in the smoke control system been tested together at an independent accredited facility and a Declaration of Performance (DoP) been issued?